How to Build an AI Service Agent in Salesforce

 Conclusion: Your AI-Powered Support Future

-5. Multilingual Support: Detect language, respond in customer's preferred language
+5. Multilingual Support: Responding in the customer’s preferred language

-Your Service Agent isn't just a tool it's a scalable extension of your support team that learns and improves over time, delivering increasingly sophisticated customer experiences while driving operational efficiency.
+Your Service Agent becomes a scalable extension of your support team—delivering smarter customer experiences while improving operational efficiency.